Władysław Czachórski (1850–1911)

 Oil on canvas, 9.45 x 14.17 in.
 (24 x 36 cm)

-With the advent of the September Campaign in 1939, Nazi forces entered Poland and invaded within six days.
-The looting of Polish cultural heritage started almost immediately with the inventories of both public and private art collections in Poland, which were then seized as property of the Third Reich.
-During the German occupation, the Museum of Western Poland was renamed again, this time to the “Kaiser-Friedrich-Museum”.
-In charge was Dr. Siegfried Ruehle, an art historian who is thought to have been placed in his position to aid the looting of Polish collections.
+Following the swift invasion and occupation of Poland by the Nazis in September 1939, Poland’s cultural heritage was immediately endangered, with many public and private art collections outright confiscated as property of the Third Reich.
+During the German occupation, the Greater Poland Museum was once again named the Kaiser Friedrich Museum of Posen and requisitioned by Nazi officials.
+Its new director was Dr. Siegfried Ruehle, an art historian who is thought to have been placed in his position to aid the looting of Polish collections.

-The museum was requisitioned by Nazi officials, and an inventory of the art works was started almost immediately.
-First the works of foreign artists were taken, then those by Polish artists as well as the Polish ethnographical collection.
-According to a later testimony by Dr. Ruehle, a number of different locations were used for ‘safekeeping’, all in Germany.
-These included a fortress near Meseritz, Castle Reinhardtsgrimma, the saltmines of Grasleben, and Castle Schlegel.
-Taken by truck or train, other collections from Poznan were also taken, including that of the Diocese Museum, and some Polish private collections.
-A full list of objects and where they were moved to was made, but was lost sometime during the war years.
+Under the administration of Nazi officials, an inventory of the artworks began almost immediately, before they were evacuated.
+First, the works of foreign artists were taken, then those by Polish artists as well as the Polish ethnographical collection.
+According to later testimony by Dr. Ruehle, several different locations were used for “safekeeping,” all in Germany.
+These included a fortress near Meseritz, Castle Reinhardsgrimma, the salt mines of Grasleben, and Castle Schlegel.
+Taken by truck or train, other collections from Poznań that had been consigned to the Kaiser Friedrich Museum’s protection were also removed, including that of the Archdiocesan Museum (Muzeum Archidiecezjalne) and some private collections.
+A complete list of objects and their destinations was made but was lost sometime during the war years.

-Once the war had ended, the museum again was renamed, this time as the National Museum of Poznan in 1950.
-Because all relevant documentation has been lost, it is unknown if the Czachórski’s Cleopatra was taken to Germany, or left in Poland.
+The museum was promoted to the rank of a national museum in 1950.
+Because all relevant documentation has been lost, it is unknown if Czachórski’s Cleopatra was taken to Germany or remained in Poland.
 It has not reappeared since the end of the war, and its current whereabouts are unknown.

 Courtesy of the Ministry of Culture, National Heritage and Sport of the Republic of Poland.